Robert W. Piepho, Ph.D., FCP

 Kansas City MO 64108

 Dr. Robert Piepho was dean of the School of Pharmacy from 1986 to 2010, and professor of pharmacology from 1986 to 2012.
 He was granted the designation dean emeritus in 2010 and professor emeritus in 2012.
 He is a current board member of the UMKC Retirees Association and chair of its Benefits Committee.
-He is a member of the UMKC Pharmacy Foundation board of directors, and has served as its treasurer since 2013.
+He is a member of the UMKC Pharmacy Foundation board of directors, and served as its treasurer from 2013 to 2020.

 He received his bachelor of science degree in pharmacy from the University of Illinois College of Pharmacy, and his doctor of philosophy degree in pharmacology from the Loyola University Stritch School of Medicine.
 Prior to coming to UMKC, he served on the faculty of the University of Nebraska College of Pharmacy for eight years.
 He then accepted a position at the University of Colorado School of Pharmacy, where he served as associate dean and professor.